-Employers want reassurance that you know something about the company and have given some thought as to why you’d be a good fit.
-One of the most common ways for them to test this is with the dreaded job interview question: ‘Why are you interested in this job?’
+One of the key questions that often crops up in job interviews isn't so much about you, but about the job you're applying for; employers want reassurance that you know something about the company and have given some thought as to why you’d be a good fit.
+One of the most common ways for them to test this is with the dreaded question: "Why are you interested in this job?"

-If you are struggling, this article can help you come up with a convincing answer to show employers that you are 100 percent sure about your career decision…
+If you are struggling for an answer, this article can help you to show employers that you are 100 percent sure about your latest career decision.

 Constructing an Answer